We Knew You When:

 Maria Mitchell (1818 to 1889), Astronomer, Librarian, Author, and Educator

 Maria Mitchell had the distinction of being the first professional woman to work for the federal government, when she was hired by the Coast Survey in 1845 to do astronomical observations.
 It was not her only achievement, nor her only first.
-Mitchell was the first American to discover a comet (in 1847) and was the first female member of several science organizations.
+Mitchell was the first American to discover a comet (in 1847) and was the first woman to become a member of several science organizations.
 She was a supporter of progressive social issues, as an abolitionist leading up to the Civil War, a supporter of women’s suffrage, and a lifelong advocate for higher education for women.
 Numerous posthumous honors recognize her professional achievements, which began, we’re proud to say, with her work for NOAA’s Coast Survey.

 James McNeill Whistler (1834 to 1903), Artist